maurymarkowitz/RetroBASIC/doc/RetroBASIC design.md

 ### Dartmouth

 The original BASIC is Dartmouth BASIC, released in 1964.
 Almost everything you can think of comes from this version, with the exception of string handling.
 That's because the original version only allowed string *constants*, in things like `PRINT "Hello, World!"` and such.
-There were no string *variables* and no way to manipulate the string constants.
+There were no string *variables*, like `PRINT A$`, and no way to manipulate the string constants.

 Dartmouth released a series of updates to the original version.
-String variables appeared in the fourth version, in 1968.
+String variables appeared in the fourth version, in 1968, which introduced the dollar-sign string indicator.
 This also added a single way to manipulate string data, the `CHANGE` command, which converted a string into an array of ASCII values or vice versa.
 So, for instance, to concatenate two strings you would first use `CHANGE A$ TO D` and `CHANGE B$ TO E`, then loop over E and copy the values one by one into D, assuming the array D is long enough, and then finally `CHANGE D TO C$`.
 Yikes!

 Dartmouth was developed on a mainframe and they chose to implement the language as a compiler.
 Compilers generally require a fair amount of temporary memory, which smaller computers didn't have.
 Smaller machines normally used an interpreter, developed from scratch.
 So while versions of the Dartmouth code were found on almost all mainframes by 1970, it saw little use outside that market.
 Even large minis generally didn't use the Dartmouth dialect.